netlify/headlesscms.org/README.md

 Make sure to follow the following rules:

-*   **Static Site Generation:** No "flat-file CMSs" or similar tools.
+*   **Static Site Generation:** No "flat-file CMSs".
 The program must be able to output a static website that can be hosted in places like Netlify, S3 or Github Pages.
-*   **Open Source:** The generator must have a public repository on Github that we can link to and pull in stats from.
+*   **Open Source:** The CMS must have a public repository on Github that we can link to and pull in stats from.
-*   **Stick to the format:** Fill out all the same fields as the other static site generators in `source/projects`.
+*   **Stick to the format:** Fill out all the same fields as the other CMS's in `source/projects`.
 *   **Short description:** Keep all the details for the body text, keep the description for the overview page short and sweet.

 ## Running locally

-StaticGen is built with Middleman.
+JAMstack CMS is built with Middleman.
 To install and run locally:

     git clone https://github.com/netlify/staticgen.git
-    cd staticgen
+    cd jamstackcms
     bundle install
     bundle exec middleman